vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     Notice that the **serviceConnectionString** value is used to connect to the IoT Hub with the appropriate access level.
 The **SetTwinProperties** is then called.

     The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates the twin.
 The next part of the method demonstrates how a query can be performed to list the devices where the **cheeseCave** tag is set to "CheeseCave1".
 This query requires that the connection has the **Registry read** permission.

     If you are interested, you can find the **SetTwinProperties** method further down in the Program.cs file.

 1. On the **File** menu, to save the Program.cs file, click **Save**.

 #### Task 2: Enable Code to Synchronize Device Twin Settings for the Device

-1. Return to the Visual Studio Code instance that contains the **cheesecavedevice** app.
+1. Return to the Visual Studio Code instance that contains the **CheeseCaveDevice** app.

 1. If the app is still running, place input focus on the terminal and press **CTRL+C** to exit the app.

 1. Ensure that the **Program.cs** file is open in the Code Editor pane.

-1. Locate the `UNCOMMENT register desired property changed handler code below here` comment.
+1. Locate the **Get the device twin to report the initial desired properties** comment line within the code.

-1. To register the desired property changed handler, uncomment the following code:
+1. To register the desired property changed handler, uncomment the following code lines:

     ```csharp
-    // Get the device twin to report the initial desired properties.
-    Twin deviceTwin = await deviceClient.GetTwinAsync();
+    Twin deviceTwin = await deviceClient.GetTwinAsync().GetAwaiter().GetResult();

     ConsoleHelper.WriteGreenMessage("Initial twin desired properties: " + deviceTwin.Properties.Desired.ToJson());

-    // Set the device twin update callback.
-    await deviceClient.SetDesiredPropertyUpdateCallbackAsync(OnDesiredPropertyChanged, null);
+    deviceClient.SetDesiredPropertyUpdateCallbackAsync(OnDesiredPropertyChanged, null).Wait();
     ```

-1. Locate the `UNCOMMENT OnDesiredPropertyChanged method below here` comment.

-1. To enable the code that responds to a device twin property change, uncomment the **OnDesiredPropertyChanged** method and review the code:
+1. Locate the **OnDesiredPropertyChanged is the handler that is invoked when a desired property changes in the device twin** comment line within the code.

+1. Take a minute to review the OnDesiredPropertyChanged code.

     This code defines the handler that is invoked when a desired property changes in the device twin.
 Notice that new values are then reported back to the IoT Hub to confirm the change.